Not getting the expected flavor in your recent BBQs? Chances are, you should change your wood pellets.

 How To Store Lumberjack Pellets

 As already discussed, LJ pellets are affected by moisture.
 So, you should store them in a low humidity environment.
 Because a high humility ambiance could make them absorb moisture and that could affect their heat output.

-Therefore, the manufacturers always suggest storing them indoors, that too within moisture-proof containers.
+Therefore, the manufacturers always suggest storing the pellets indoors, that too within moisture-proof containers.

 For instance, you could keep them in a garage or basement locking them in an airtight container.